ShawHahnLab/umbra/README.md

 Limitations/assumptions:

- * Tested with MiniSeq and MiSeq output
+ * Tested with MiniSeq, MiSeq, and MiSeq i100 Plus output
- * Assumes the GenerateFASTQ workflow is enabled on the sequencer
+ * Assumes the GenerateFASTQ workflow is enabled on the sequencer with fastq.gz output (.ora not supported)

 [Box]: https://www.box.com/
 [SPAdes]: http://cab.spbu.ru/software/spades/